What Are Wolf Teeth?

-Wolf Teeth - In horses, wolf teeth are small, vestigial premolars.
-"Vestigial" means something that has lost most or all of its original function through evolution.
-Although wolf teeth are not present in all horses, they are not uncommon.
+In horses, wolf teeth are small, vestigial premolars ("vestigial" means something that has lost most or all of its original function through evolution).
+Although wolf teeth are not present in all horses they are not uncommon.

-Wolf teeth, if present, are located in front of the other cheek teeth on one or both sides of the jaw.
-They are usually found only on the upper jaw but are sometimes found on the lower jaw, too.
+If a horse has wolf teeth they will be located in front of the other cheek teeth (premolars and molars) on one or both sides of the jaw.
+They are usually only on the upper jaw but are sometimes found on the lower jaw.

 Below: A horse skull.
 There are no wolf teeth present on this skull; however, the blue arrow is pointing to the approximate location where a wolf tooth would commonly be found.

 In riding or driving horses wolf teeth can be a serious nuisance as they often come into contact with the bit, causing the horse discomfort or pain.
 For this reason, most horsemen have them removed.
 Since they are typically small with poorly developed roots they are usually quickly and easily extracted.